evidence-dev/evidence/sites/docs/pages/core-concepts/data-sources/index.md

 #### How to Query a CSV File

-Evidence looks for CSV files stored in a `sources/[your_csv_source_name]/` folder in the root of your Evidence app.
+Evidence looks for CSV files stored in a `sources/[your_csv_source_name]/` folder in the root of your Evidence project.
 You can query them using this syntax:

 ```sql
 select * from your_csv_source_name.csv_file_name